-- Building heights will respond to the hierarchy of streets and open spaces with taller buildings facing parks and George Street - Building forms, their separation, and orientation will promote sunlight into streets, open sky views from the streets, and will minimise wind effects. - Tower forms are limited to the southern part of the precinct near McEvoy Street to minimise overshadowing impacts to open space and surrounding residential properties - To ensure an appropriate setting for heritage items on Cope Street, heights are limited to two storeys between Cope and Cooper streets closer to these items. - Multiple buildings along each street block will promote architectural diversity - The built form and land uses will be located to manage noise, pollution (particularly along McEvoy Street) and other potential land use conflicts as best as possible. - Development intensity will be spread evenly across the precinct to eliminate very high peaks of development and provide equity between sites. - All residential development, irrespective of tenure, will be of high quality.
+- Building heights will respond to the hierarchy of streets and open spaces with taller buildings facing parks and George and Pitt Streets. - Building forms, their separation, and orientation will promote sunlight into streets and open spaces, open sky views from the streets, and will minimise wind effects. - Tower forms are limited to the southern part of the precinct near McEvoy Street and the north eastern part of the precinct on Kellick Street to minimise overshadowing impacts to open space and surrounding residential properties - To ensure an appropriate setting for heritage items on Cope Street, heights are limited to two to four storeys between Cope and Cooper streets closer to these items. - Multiple buildings along each street block will promote architectural diversity - The built form and land uses will be located to manage noise, pollution (particularly along McEvoy Street) and other potential land use conflicts as best as possible. - Development intensity will be spread evenly across the precinct to eliminate very high peaks of development and provide equity between sites. - All residential development, irrespective of tenure, will be of high quality.